hamk-automation/HAMK-unlimited-2018-summer/docker.md

 Docker uses a [Copy-on-write]() strategy, which allows its container to access the underlying read-only files from the image, modify them and then store these files on the top most layers.
 The original files are now obscured.

-The only disadvantage is that all data stored in this layer will be destroyed when the container is removed.
+All data stored in this writable layer will be destroyed when the container is removed.
 Therefore, to persist data (save data), Docker provides volumes and bind mounts.

 ### Bind mounts and Volumes